Japanese Inspired Loaded Fries

 • 1 medium egg

-• about 6 tbsp panko breadcrumbs
+• 6 tbsp panko breadcrumbs

-• about 3 tbsp flour
+• 3 tbsp tbsp flour

 • 2 spring onions